This post has been updated to include the latest plans and connections.

 Business intelligence applications are built on the idea of aggregating and interpreting data from outside sources, so they’re only useful insomuch as they integrate with data sources and other business systems (like CRM or marketing automation), servers, and databases.

 Each vendor provides a set of native data connectors, which means it can seamlessly pull data from those sources without custom configuration or coding.
 These include nearly 200 connectors to business tools like GitHub, Jira, Amazon Glacier, and even Facebook.

-As you can see, both solutions provide a good mix of big data, relational database, and cloud integrations.
+Both solutions provide a good mix of big data, relational database, and cloud integrations.
 Any databases or applications not listed would presumably require API integration and/or middleware to sync.

 Tableau does offer a handful of native connectors that Spotfire does not: DataStax, EXASOL, Firebird, Google Analytics and BigQuery, Microsoft Azure, and SAP Sybase.